-- All Vanderbilt students participating in a sponsored activity (as defined above) must register their travel with the Global Education Office (GEO) at least two weeks prior to departure.
+- All undergraduate Vanderbilt students participating in a sponsored activity (as defined above) must register their travel with the Global Education Office (GEO) at least two weeks prior to departure.

-- All Vanderbilt students participating in a sponsored activity (as individuals or in groups) must execute a “standard” travel waiver form with Vanderbilt acknowledging that they understand the risks of travel, affirming that they have reviewed and understand relevant safety-related materials, and acknowledging that they assume the risks related to their international travel.
+- All undergraduate Vanderbilt students participating in a sponsored activity (as individuals or in groups) must execute a “standard” travel waiver form with Vanderbilt acknowledging that they understand the risks of travel, affirming that they have reviewed and understand relevant safety-related materials, and acknowledging that they assume the risks related to their international travel.
 Students may sign and submit this document electronically when registering their travel on the GEO website.
 Forms must be signed and submitted at least two weeks prior to departure.

 - Students under the age of 18 must obtain a parental signature on the form.

 - Undergraduate students traveling for credit-bearing Vanderbilt study-abroad programs must check with the GEO or the faculty member organizing their activities for a list of required pre-departure tasks, including orientation.

 - Undergraduate students traveling as part of a registered student organization should work with their group’s adviser to plan the trip and to fulfill required pre-departure requirements.

 - All students participating in a sponsored activity are required to have medical insurance that will provide coverage in the country in which they will travel.
 Undergraduate students must obtain this insurance through HTH Worldwide, a short-term international medical insurance provider.

 - Undergraduate students enrolled in credit-bearing, Vanderbilt-approved study abroad activities will be automatically enrolled in international medical insurance when they register travel with GEO.
 Undergraduates participating in other programs are responsible for enrolling themselves through the HTH website.